Terms of Business

 7.3 From time to time and with your agreement we may use internet-based document management and retrieval tools in connection with the provision of the Services.
 You agree that any use of these facilities is subject to our specific terms and conditions which we will provide at the time.

 8.1 At the Company we pride ourselves on the quality of our Services and we are confident that you will receive a high-quality service in all respects.
-A copy of the Company’s complaints policy is available on request.
-However, if you have any queries or concerns about the work we are doing for you, you should try to resolve this with the case executive who is dealing with your matter.
+However, if you have any queries or concerns about the work we are doing for you, you should try to resolve this with the person who is dealing with your matter.

 9.1 Where we specifically request ID documentation from you in order to carry out client identity checks as required under the Anti-Money Laundering Legislation (as defined below), we will only use this documentation for this purpose.

-9.2 Full details of our use of personal data (including our legal basis for such use) and information on the rights of data subjects in relation to that data are set out in our privacy policy.
-If you have any questions about this policy, or our use of personal data generally, then please contact our Data Protection Officer: Joseph Bowie.
+9.2 Full details of our use of personal data (including our legal basis for such use) and information on the rights of data subjects in relation to that data are set out in our Privacy Policy.
+If you have any questions about this policy, or our use of personal data generally, then please contact our Data Protection Officer.

 10.1 Subject to condition 10.2 the Company will treat all information which is provided to us by you or on your behalf for the purposes of providing the services as strictly confidential and we will not use or disclose this information except for the purposes of providing the services (which you acknowledge may require us to disclose information to third parties, including your other advisers).
 This obligation will not apply to any information which is in or comes into the public domain otherwise than as a result of a breach by us of these terms, nor does it apply to information which is already lawfully in our possession at the time it is communicated by you to us.